-For the purposes of a capsule wardrobe, just three pieces of lower-body clothing are required: a good pair of jeans, chinos and dress pants (we'll get to those second and third entries later).
+For the purposes of a capsule wardrobe, just three pieces of lower-body clothing are required: a good pair of jeans, chinos, and dress pants (we'll get to those second and third entries later).
 Today, jeans come in a seemingly infinite array of colors, washes, and even pre-distressed details.
-For the purpose of your capsule wardrobe, you'll want to select the most versatile pair of men's jeans available, as it will serve as the most commonly worn element in the collection.
+For your capsule wardrobe, you'll want to select the most versatile pair of men's jeans available, as it will serve as the most commonly worn element in the collection.
 We'd advised finding a pair in a dark wash, without any distressed details.
-A dark wash can be worn casually with a men's flannel shirt, or dressed up with different button down shirts and blazers.
+A dark wash can be worn casually with a men's flannel shirt or dressed up with different button-down shirts and blazers.

 While we've been extolling the versatility found in a pair of chinos, they can't operate in every setting.
 If you find yourself in a more formal situation, such as a job interview, you will want to be sure that a pair of dress pants is in your rotation.
 We recommend finding a pair in khaki or grey, which will always match with the next item of importance: a blue blazer.

 There's a reason why the blue blazer has changed very little in the last two centuries.
 Originally conceived as a casual garment to be worn by English rowing teams, it's since evolved into an iconic piece of American tailoring.
 Whether there's an upcoming special occasion dinner on your calendar or simply a night out when you want to look your best, a blue blazer effortlessly matches with a button-down shirt and a pair of chinos or dress pants.
 That's not to say that blazers can only be worn in situations when you most look pressed and polished: trying throwing it over a pair of jeans and a rugby shirt for a casual look.